Visual Web Testing

 - Kantu.Play ("Logout.kmacro")

-How does Kantu compare to Selenium?
+How does the screenshot-driven Kantu Browser Automation tool compare to Selenium IDE?

 We selected your automation testing framework for its focus on simplicity and easy maintenance.
 Your software is perfect for what we need.